Rimpi134/stegnography/README.md

-# OpenStego
+# Stegnography with AI/ML
-OpenStego is a steganography application that provides two functionalities:
+steganography application that provides two functionalities:

 1. Data Hiding: It can hide any data within an image file.